Tatwi/QBasic/GAMES/GAME2/Design.md

 - Exploration, INT, 10-200
 - Industry, INT, 10-200
 - Trade, INT, 10-200
-- X,Y,Z, INT, INT, INT, 1-500, position relative to home system.
+- X,Y,Z, INT, INT, INT, 1-100, Light Year position relative to home system.
 - Goods1-10, INT, INT, pairs for type/value, where 1 = fuel and others are randomly selected when the system is created.
 Types 2-6 are for sale, while 7-10 are desired.

+**Missions**
+- mStatus, INT ARRAY 5, 0-2, for ready/away/returned

+PROFILE1-4/MISSIONS/1-5 Directory, SETUP.CSV:
+- Files generated with status=0, and no data for endTime and ships1-5.
+Once the player accpets the mission, the status, endTime, and ships1-5 values are updated/added.
+- status, INT, 0-2
+- endTime, LONG INT, 0-86400
+- type, INT, 1-4
+- difficulty, INT, 10-200, overall.
+- distance, INT, 1-3200, sum of the distanced between each star system on the route.
+- ship1-5, INT, 0-30, where 0 is no ship assigned for that slot.
+- encounters1-16, INT, 1-5000, where 0 is no encounter, else is the star system.

+PROFILE1-4/MISSIONS/1-5 Directory, INV.CSV:
+- Mission inventory, auto selected.

+PROFILE1-4/MISSIONS/1-5/RESULTS Directory, 1-16.CSV:
+- Files are the results of each encounter during the mission.
+There can be up to 16 files.
+- type, INT, 1-4
+- difficulty, INT, 10-200
+- success, INT, -1/0
+- shipXP1-5, INT, 0-100
+- shipDamage1-5, INT, 0-100
+- money, INT, -1000-32000
+- itemUsed, INT, 0-70, where 0 is no item used.
+- itemObtained, INT, 0-70, where 0 is no item gained.

 ### Missions
 - The player is presented up to five missions at a time, each randomly generated based on the total stats of the player's ships.
 - The player may reject a mission and have it replaced by another once every so often, depending on their rank and at a monetary cost.
 - One to five ships are assigned per mission.
 - Each mission is comprised of a number of encounters, most of which will be specific to the roll of the mission.
+The player is shown only roll of the mission and the star systems which will be visited.
+This information, combined with the star chart screen, should help the player assign the best ships for the job.
+- Inventory items (trade goods include weaponry and other "power-up" type things) are automatically taken by ships before they depart on a mission.
+- Missions require between 4 and 16 minutes to complete, however the results are calculated and saved immediately after they are accepted.

 ### Ship Stats